 Ever get an itch in a spot that you just can’t reach?
 It’s quite possibly the most annoying feeling in the world, and we’ve all had it at one time or another.
 Betcha’ didn’t know there was a word for it, though!
 So go ahead and scratch the itch of your curiosity and check out today’s Wacky Word Wednesday!

-Hey hey!
-Happy Tuesday morning.
-If you’ve got a few minutes, stop on by to check out some quick localization tips from one of CSOFT’s very own senior project managers, Donna Huang.
+Stop on by to check out three quick tips on working more smoothly with your LSP’s project managers from one of CSOFT’s expert project managers, Jayki.
 If you’re a translation buyer or document manager, these tips are for you.
 And if you’ve got any pointers of your own, feel free to share them with the rest of our readers!